 Mapping amendments include changes to the maps for heritage items, land reservation acquisition, lot size and land zoning.
-These changes are proposed to correct errors/inconsistencies in relevant maps and update the lot size and land zone maps to ensure the plan is consistent with the strategic policies of Council.
+These changes are proposed to rectify anomalies in relevant maps and update the lot size and land zone maps to ensure the plan is consistent with the strategic policies of Council.
 The following headings summarise the proposed amendments.

-Heritage Map
+Heritage Map: